arkime/arkimeweb/_wiki/install.md

 # Installation Guide for Arkime

-This guide details the steps involved in installing Arkime, a large-scale indexed packet capture and search tool.
+This guide details the steps involved in installing Arkime on a Linux machine.
 A basic Arkime cluster consists of a database (OpenSearch or Elasticsearch) and Arkime sensors.
-Arkime sensors run the capture and viewer tools.
+Arkime sensors run the capture and viewer tools and process the network traffic.
 The capture tool is responsible for processing and storing the packets along with extracting the metadata to be stored in OpenSearch or Elasticsearch.
-The viewer tool provides the end-user interface and packet retrieval.
+The viewer tool provides the end-user interface, packet retrieval, and some housekeeping functions.
-While it is possible to run both the database and sensors on the same machine, it is not recommended for production environments.
+While it is possible to run both the database and sensors on the same machine, however it is not recommended for production environments.

+If you are interested in how many and types of machines you need for your environment, please see our [hardware estimators](https://arkime.com/estimators).

-## Prerequisites
+## Linux Distribution

-A functional Linux system.
-We recommend using a Long-Term Support (LTS) version of Ubuntu for its extended support window (5 years).
+We recommend using a Long-Term Support (LTS) version of Ubuntu for its extended support window (5 years) and ease of upgrade.
 Users of other distributions may need to modify the installation commands.

 ## Installing OpenSearch or Elasticsearch

 Arkime requires a database to store the metadata associated with the network sessions that are processed.
 It is strongly recommended to NOT use the same machines for both the database and the sensors.
-If you must use the same machines, please use different disk partitions for the database and the saved packets, otherwise, there will be contention for disk space and things will stop working.
+If you must use the same machines, please use different disk partitions for the database and the saved packets, otherwise, there will be contention for disk space and things may eventually stop working.

+We answer many OpenSearch/Elasticsearch questions in our [FAQ](https://arkime.com/faq#elasticsearch).

 ### Download and Install OpenSearch or Elasticsearch

-There are many ways to install [OpenSearch](https://opensearch.org/downloads.html) or [Elasticsearch](https://www.elastic.co/downloads/elasticsearch), we recommend using the official documentation.
+There are many ways to install [OpenSearch](https://opensearch.org/downloads.html) or [Elasticsearch](https://www.elastic.co/downloads/elasticsearch), we recommend using the official packages when possible.
 For a test environment, running OpenSearch or Elasticsearch on the same machine as the Arkime sensor will work, otherwise, please use separate machines.
-In a production environment, we recommend having at least three machines for OpenSearch/Elasticsearch to provide redundancy, and they work best with 3 leader/master nodes.
+In a production environment, we recommend having at least three machines for OpenSearch/Elasticsearch to provide redundancy, and they work best with three leader/master nodes.
 We currently support both OpenSearch and Elasticsearch equally.

 ### Install and Configure OpenSearch